Chinese

 CHI 221 Chinese II (Intensive) (5 Credits)

 A continuation of CHI 220.
 Students transition from functional communication skills to expressing and supporting opinions about topics including modernization, health, the environment and economics, ending by creating a digital narrative exploring a culturally or socially significant topic.
-Prerequisite: CHI 220 or by placement test.
+Prerequisite: CHI 220 or placement test.
 Enrollment limited to 15. {F}

 Spring